 4. Cut back on expenses

-Cutting back on expenses is one of the most effective ways to reduce your personal debt.
+Cutting back on expenses is one of the most effective ways to reduce debt.
 But it’s not easy.
 You need to find ways to save money without compromising your lifestyle.
 Here are some tips:

-Start by eliminating all unnecessary expenses from your budget — cable TV, gym memberships, eating out, etc., and then move on to bigger things like buying new clothes when needed instead of replacing them when they’re worn out or giving up expensive hobbies such as skiing or golfing if they aren’t really necessary for you anymore.
+Start by eliminating all unnecessary expenses from your budget — cable TV, gym memberships, eating out, etc., and then move on to bigger things like buying new clothes when needed instead of replacing them when they’re worn out or giving up expensive hobbies such as skiing or golfing if they aren’t essential for you anymore.

 5. Increase your income